venturaEffect/the_consciousness_ai/README.md

 ### Dataset Usage

-- Detailed setup instructions in `docs/datasets.md`
+- Detailed setup instructions in `docs/datasets.md` (Note: This document is planned and needs to be created)
 - Data preprocessing guidelines in `docs/preprocessing.md`
 - Example notebooks potentially in `notebooks/dataset_examples/` (if created)